Slow links, fast links, and the cost of gossip: Lower Bounds

 We use the notation $\ID(v)$ to denote the ID of a vertex $v$, which, by construction is unique.
 For a given instance of the guessing game, Alice creates a set of nodes $L=\{ v_1,\dots,v_{m} \}$ where $\ID(v_i) = a_i \in A$ for $i=1,\dots,m$ and, similarly, maps the integers in $B$ to the IDs of the vertex set $R=\{u_1,\dots,u_m\}$ in a one-to-one fashion.
 Next, Alice creates a complete bipartite graph on sets $L$ and $R$ by adding $m^2$ \emph{cross edges} and adds a clique on the vertices in $L$ where all clique edges are considered to have latency~$1$.

 For given integer parameters $\lo$ and $\hi$, we construct the network in a way that only some cross edges in the target set are useful to the algorithm by giving them a low latency $\lo$ whereas all other cross edges are assigned a large latency value $\hi$.
 Formally, the latencies of a cross edge $e=(v_i,u_j)$ is $\lo$ iff $(\ID(v_i),\ID(u_j)) \in P$; otherwise $e$ has latency $\hi$.
 We denote this constructed gadget as $G(2m,\lo,\hi,P)$, where the parameters refer to the size of the gadget (i.e. $2m)$, the low latency value $\lo$, the high latency value $\hi$, and the predicate $P$ respectively.
-We also consider a symmetric variant, called $G^\text{sym}(2m,\lo,\hi,P)$, where Alice creates a clique on $R$ in addition to the one on $L$.
-See figure \ref{fig:guessing}.
+We also use a symmetric variant of the gadget for embedding multiple copies in the network (see Theorem~\ref{thm:PUSHPULLOptimal}), called $G^\text{sym}(2m,\lo,\hi,P)$, where Alice creates a clique on $R$ in addition to the one on $L$.
+See Fig. \ref{fig:guessing}.

 Since Alice does not know the target set $T$ in advance, she also does not know when a cross edge should have latency~$\lo$ or latency~$\hi$.
 Nevertheless, implicitly these latency assignments are fixed a priori by the target set (unknown to Alice) which in turn depends on the predicate $P$.
 Whenever a cross edge $e$ is activated in our simulation, Alice submits the ID pair of the vertices of $e$ as a guess to the oracle, whose answer reveals the target set membership and hence also the latency of $e$.